 If you are a veteran, you might be able to get a loan without any down payment whatsoever.
 However, this is pretty rare.

-Most home buying articles note that you will need a down payment before putting an offer on your home.
+Most home-buying articles note that you will need a down payment before offering your home.
 That’s great, but that doesn’t mean you have everything together.
 You will also need to save some money for closing costs and fees.